hashicorp/consul/website/source/docs/agent/services.html.markdown

 simpler to configure.
 This way the address and port of a service can be discovered.

-Lastly, a service can have an associated health check.
+A service can have an associated health check.
 This is a powerful feature as it allows a web balancer to gracefully remove failing nodes, or a database to replace a failed slave, etc. The health check is strongly integrated in the DNS interface as well.
 If a service is failing its health check or a node has any failing system-level check, the DNS interface will omit that node from any service query.

 There is more information about [checks here](/docs/agent/checks.html).
 The